Best VPN for Canada (2026): Remote Work Security & Privacy

 Canada's vast geography makes remote work both common and challenging:

-- Urban centres: Toronto, Vancouver, Montreal, and Ottawa have excellent broadband and co-working infrastructure
+- Urban centres: Toronto, Vancouver, Montreal, and Ottawa have excellent broadband (Bell Fibe, Rogers Ignite, Shaw/Freedom) and co-working infrastructure including WeWork, Workhaus, and Spaces

 - Rural Canada: Internet quality drops significantly outside major cities.
-Starlink has become popular in rural and northern communities
+The CRTC has set a universal service objective of 50 Mbps down and 10 Mbps up for all Canadians, but many rural areas still fall short.
+Starlink has become essential in rural and northern communities

 - Northern territories: Yukon, NWT, and Nunavut have limited internet infrastructure.
-Satellite internet is often the only option
+Satellite internet is often the only option, and latency makes real-time video conferencing difficult even with a VPN

 Our Testing from Canada

-- NordVPN achieved 820 Mbps on Toronto servers, with excellent coverage including Vancouver and Montreal
+- NordVPN achieved 820 Mbps on Toronto servers, with excellent coverage including Vancouver, Montreal, and Calgary.
+Cross-border latency to US servers averaged under 15ms

-- Surfshark offered the best value for Canadian families with unlimited device connections
+- FastestVPN offered the best value for Canadian families with unlimited device connections and the lowest monthly cost on long-term plans

 Internet & VPN Landscape in Canada